AI-4-atmosphere-remote-sensing/satellite_collocation/examples/RESTFull API Gateway with Lambda-configuration.md

 ![text-here](./APIGateway_Images_dev/14.png)

 You will see if there are any policies attached to this role or you will see at least one role with **BasicExecutionRole**.
+Please note, the list of policies you can see in the following image are required for this task.
+So please add your policies as required by following the next step.

 ![text-here](./APIGateway_Images_dev/15.png)